Merriam, KS Demographics

 A map of Merriam's Population by Race

-Of the 740 places in Kansas, Merriam is the 34th most populous.
+Merriam is ranked the 34th most populous place in Kansas, out of 740 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Merriam was ranked the 34th most populous place in the 2020 Census.

 Merriam's White Population